AndrewLester/blog/src/routes/posts/_posts/types-vs-interfaces-in-typescript.md

 If you do declare `ImageInterface` in this way, then our previous attempt to assign an `ImageInterface` object to a `JSONObject` variable works without issue!
 That's not great, especially if `JSONObject` isn't a public type, but it works.

 Why is this the case?
-I'm not entirely sure.
 My initial idea was that, intuitively, declaring types with `interface` seems to be less "structural" and more "[nominal](https://medium.com/@thejameskyle/type-systems-structural-vs-nominal-typing-explained-56511dd969f4)".
 It even shows up differently when you hover over it in VSCode.

 ```ts twoslash
 // @include: image